 Newborn screening tests for your baby

-Before your baby leaves the hospital, he has some special tests called newborn screening.
-Newborn screening checks for serious but rare conditions at birth.
+When your baby is 1 to 2 days old, he has some special tests called newborn screening.
+Newborn screening checks a baby for serious but rare and mostly treatable health conditions at birth.
 It includes blood, hearing and heart screening.

-A baby can be born with a health condition but may not show any signs of the problem at first.
+Your baby can be born with a health condition but may not show any signs of the problem at first.
 If a health condition is found early with newborn screening, it often can be treated.
-This makes it possible to avoid more serious health problems later in life.
+Early treatment is important, because it may help prevent more serious health problems for your baby.

 When is newborn screening done?

-Your baby gets newborn screening before he leaves the hospital after birth, when he’s 1 to 2 days old.
-If your baby isn't born in a hospital, talk to her provider about getting newborn screening at 1 to 2 days of age.
-Some states require that babies have newborn screening again about 2 weeks later.
+Your baby gets newborn screening before she leaves the hospital after birth, when she’s 1 to 2 days old.
+If your baby isn’t born in a hospital, talk to her provider about getting newborn screening at 1 to 2 days of age.
+Some states require that babies have newborn screening again about 1 to 2 weeks later.

 How does newborn screening happen?